jmlouf/javascript-quiz-game/README.md

 The following resources were utilized:

 - KU Coding Bootcamp Spot - Provided project requirements and guidelines.
+- KU GitLab Project - Provided examples of code used within this project.
-- W3Schools - General reference for HTML, CSS and JavaScript.
+- W3Schools - Referenced for general HTML, CSS and JavaScript questions.
-- Tech with Tim - YouTube channel with web development tutorials.
-- freeCodeCamp.org - Reference for JavaScript concepts and best practices.
+- freeCodeCamp.org - Referenced for general JavaScript concepts and best practices.
-- https://owasp.org/www-community/password-special-characters – A list of password special characters.
+- InterviewBit.com - Referenced for interview questions used for JavaScript question bank.
+- BBBootstrap.com - Reference for code snippets and templates used for JavaScript question bank.
+- dev.to - Referenced for CSS styling.
+- stackoverflow.com - Referenced for dynamic generation of quiz questions within this project.
+- MDN Web Docs - Referenced for working with objects.

 ## License